MicrosoftDocs/SCCMdocs/sccm/comanage/tutorial-co-manage-clients.md

 - An account that is a *global administrator* in Azure
 - An account that is a *domain admin* on your on-premises infrastructure
 - An account that is a *full administrator* for *all* scopes in Configuration Manager
+- An account with a valid Intune license when enabling co-management (This could go in the license pre-requs possibly).
+The sign-in will fail if the admin user donest have a avalid Intune license.

 ## Set up hybrid Azure AD